StamusNetworks/suricata-4-analysts/source/write-performant-rules.rst

 that need to be activated during the build and can be setup in the configuration.

 To build it you need to add ``--enable-profiling`` to the ``./configure`` command line.
-Suricata performance will be impacted but you will have a ``rule_perf.log`` file in your log directory with performance information - PO Should we mention that this parameter should only be done for testing and not in production?
+Suricata performance will be impacted  and this should not be sued in production but you will have a ``rule_perf.log`` file in your log directory with performance information.

 .. code-block:: JSON